Group of four happy latino girls posed at street

 A research study

-Our Study: We are conducting a longitudinal study to explore how immigration policy and reproductive health policy shape Latina young women’s lives and reproductive goals, and their ability to achieve them.
+We are conducting a longitudinal study to explore how immigration policy and reproductive health policy shape Latina young women’s lives and reproductive goals, and their ability to achieve them.

 Over 12 months, people who participate in our study complete three interviews and brief weekly online surveys about their lives, including family, education, work, romantic or sexual partners, birth control use, and future goals.